Edinburgh Eastern

-Edinburgh Eastern (Gaelic: Dùn Èideann an Ear) is a constituency of the Scottish Parliament (Holyrood) covering part of the council area of Edinburgh.
-It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-It is one of nine constituencies in the Lothian electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Edinburgh Eastern (Gaelic: Dùn Èideann an Ear) was a constituency of the Scottish Parliament covering part of the council area of Edinburgh.
+Under the additional-member system used for elections to the Scottish Parliament, the seat elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election, and was also one of nine constituencies in the Lothian electoral region, which elected seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

-The constituency was created for the 2011 Scottish Parliament election, and includes areas that were formerly part of the constituencies of Edinburgh East and Musselburgh and Midlothian North and Musselburgh, which were abolished.
-The seat has been held by Ash Regan since the 2016 Scottish Parliament election, originally an SNP politician; she defected to Alba on 28 October 2023 and left it on 10 October 2025.
+The constituency was created for the 2011 Scottish Parliament election, and includes areas that were formerly part of the constituencies of Edinburgh East and Musselburgh, Edinburgh South, which were abolished, along with an area formerly in the Edinburgh Central constituency, which was retained on new boundaries at this review.
+As a result of the second periodic review of Scottish Parliament boundaries, the constituency was abolished ahead of the 2026 Scottish Parliament election.
+The area covered by the former constituency was divided between the new seats of Edinburgh Eastern, Musselburgh and Tranent, Edinburgh North Eastern and Leith and Edinburgh Southern.

+The seat had been held by Ash Regan since the 2016 Scottish Parliament election until its abolition in 2026.
+Regan had originally been elected as an SNP member; she defected to Alba on 28 October 2023, and subsequently left it on 10 October 2025, sitting as an independent from then until the dissolution of parliament.